Green Building Accomplishments and Initiatives

 Energy Star is an energy and water benchmarking program for existing buildings led by the United States Environmental Protection Agency that provides a snapshot of a building's energy performance.
 Annually, buildings receive an Energy Star score between one and 100 based on energy performance in comparison with buildings nationwide with similar construction and size.

-Though drought restrictions have been lifted, we continue to take water conservation measures, such as recapturing water from cooling towers to use for irrigation and maintenance purposes.
+We continue to take water conservation measures, such as recapturing water from cooling towers to use for irrigation and maintenance purposes.
 This water would normally go to the combined sewer/storm drain system.
-CalPERS has two water recapture tanks that each hold 2,000 gallons.
+We have two water recapture tanks that each hold 2,000 gallons.
 It has been estimated that it would be possible to recapture a total of 1.8 million gallons of cooling tower blowdown a year.

 Electric Vehicles (EVs) and Charging Stations

-We have 33 light-duty fleet including: One pure EV and five hybrids, with plans to replace more internal combustion engine vehicles with hybrids as they age.
+We have 33 light-duty fleet including: One pure EV and six hybrids, with plans to replace more internal combustion engine vehicles with hybrids and plug-in hybrids as they age.

-We offer Level 1 and Level 2 EV charging stations.
+The Lincoln Plaza garages offer Level 1 and Level 2 EV charging stations.
 Providing charging stations and having light-duty EVs in our fleet also helps to reduce GHG emissions.
-In 2018, we installed five Level 2 charging stations adding to the current 13 for a total of 18.
-There are 48 Level 1 stations budgeted for fiscal year 2019-20 to add to the current four for a total of 52.
+In 2019, we completed the installation of all Level 1 and Level 2 charging stations and now have a total of 70 EV charging stations, including five compliant with the Americans with Disabilities Act.

 Bike Share Program

-The Sustainability Committee, formerly Green Club, launched in September 2012 and is comprised of volunteer team members.
+The Sustainability Committee, formerly Green Club, launched in September 2012 and is comprised of volunteer team members from all levels of the organization.
 The Committee meets quarterly to increase sustainability awareness by educating and engaging team members.